giridhar7632/parallaxEffect/README.md

 <a href="https://repl.it/@Giridharhackclu/parallax-starter#index.html"><img src="https://cloud-6z92hbh0u.vercel.app/screenshot_2020-09-22_171732.png" style="{border-radius: 3px;}" alt="#index.html"></a>

-Let's add parallax effect.
-The thing we have to do here is just select the layer and change it's speed while scrolling.
+For adding parallax effect, The thing we have to do here is just select the layer and change it's speed while scrolling.
 That's it! :sweat_smile:

 Let's start doing it!